dwainm/dotfiles/README.md

 ### Cloud
 Change iCloud settings to use Desktop and Documents folder.
 So cloud documents and desktop is not seperate from device documents and desktop.

+### Menu bar and dock
+Set the menu bar and the dock to auto hide so the show up when your mouse goes over them.
+Go to System Prefs > Keyboard > Shortcuts > Keyboard and change the shortcut to CMD B for "Move focus to menu bar option".

 # Brew

 ### Install brew first